yaejeec/yaejeec.github.io/_pages/about.md

 News
 ------
+* Jul.
+2023: Our work done during my summer at Microsoft Research on [federated learning with limited labels](https://arxiv.org/pdf/2307.08809.pdf) is accepted to ICCV 2023!
+See you at Paris!
 * May.
 2023: I will be interning at Google Research, Seattle working on the intersection of LLMs and FL this summer!
 * Apr.
 2023: Our work on [cyclic client participation in federated learning](https://arxiv.org/abs/2302.03109) is accepted to ICML 2023 (28% acceptance rate)!
 See you at Honolulu!
 * Nov.
 2022: I am invited to the Women in Research Lean In 2022 event hosted by Meta!
 See you at Menlo Park!